 Locally we work closely as a system, relying on the hard work of Leicestershire Police, to understand our suicide data using RTSSSD.
 Data is extracted from the reports completed by the officers that attend the incidents recorded as a suspected suicide.
 The timely data that we receive from Leicestershire Police helps with identifying emerging patterns and trends, cluster analysis and the detection of vulnerable groups, allowing for real-time surveillance of suicide that enables systems to respond early and appropriate interventions to take place to reduce suicide rates across LLR.
-The RTSSSD also provides more granular data per suicide than nationally available data, allowing us to have a better understanding of suicides in LLR.
+The RTSSSD also provides more data per suicide than nationally available data, allowing us to understand our suicides more granularly.